Shubham-raut/Music/README.md

 ## General Info

 It's a Music Player.
 It allows playing songs and different audio tracks.
 It shows the collection of weekly top music playlist.
 Users can also search for any audio track, playlist, and artist.
-Registeded user can access many more exciting features.
+Registered user can access many more exciting features.

 Project is live at [Music](https://music-spotify.netlify.app/)